tomostler13/gpu-atomistic-code/Examples/MvsT/bccFeNN/readme.txt

 The damping in the unit cell file should be set to 1.0 (critical damping) so that the magnetisation relaxes to it's equilibrium quickly.

+For the three simple ferromagnetic structures (sc, bcc and fcc) the Curie temperature should follow the following relations.

+sc - 1.44*Jij = kB*Tc
+bcc - 2.05*Jij = kB*Tc
+fcc - 3.18*Jij = kB*Tc